juashyam/nokey-password-keeper/README.md

 ### Chrome

-Instead of installing the extension from the Store, you'll install it locally, so that you can possibly modify it and quickly test the changes.
+It is not deployed to Chrome Extension Store yet.
+So, instead of installing the extension from the Store, we'll have to install it locally.

 Clone this [repository](https://github.com/juashyam/nokey-password-keeper) and follow the instructions below.